Written on 14 Jul 2017 − last updated on 9 Apr 2018.

 Chrome’s new ad blocker (or ‘ad filter’ as they call it) is also rather suspect.
 We now have Google – whose primary revenue comes in through ads – determining what ads you get to see.
 How often do you think it will filter Google ads?

-For some reason people’s perception of Google seems more cavalier; part of the reason for that is because it doesn’t have the dominance Microsoft once had (Chrome ‘only’ has about 60% market share at the time of writing), but I suspect that another important reason is that you don’t directly pay for their products.
+For some reason people’s perception of Google seems more cavalier; part of the reason for that is because it doesn’t have the dominance Microsoft once had (Chrome ‘only’ has about 60% market share at the time of writing), but I suspect that another important reason is that you don’t directly pay for most Google products.
 Search, Gmail, Chrome: it’s all free of charge.
 Some of it (like Chromium and Android) is even (partly) Open Source (or ‘Free Software’, if you prefer).
 This is kind of neat, but seems to do little to protect most people’s actual freedoms, and in the end it’s important to remember that it’s not about the money you pay, but about your freedom.